UTAustinSPS/data-analysis/static/data_analysis/_sources/Analysis/error.txt

 then compute other quantities from those measurements?
 We need to be able to report our uncertainty in those values as well (for an example, see below).
 But how do we do that?

-Well, let's say that we have some function :math:`f` over N variables :math:`x_1,~x_2,~...,~x_N` that is the quantity we want to compute.
+Well, let's say that we have some function :math:`f` over N *independent* variables :math:`x_1,~x_2,~...,~x_N` that is the quantity we want to compute.
 To compute the average, we just take